 The city of Salvador offers a wide variety of accommodation options throughout the city center and neighboring areas.
 There are two main accommodation types available during carnival; accommodation located within direct contact of the carnival parade, and accommodation located within walking distance to the events.

 The first is significantly more expensive.
 Many of the main events will take place in the Ondina and Graca areas.
 Accommodation options located in the heart of the festivities include Ondina Apart, Portobello Ondina Praia and Vila Galé Salvador.

 Other popular affordable options include Sol Victoria Marina, Hotel Porto Salvador and Sol Barra Hotel.
 You can explore all the nearby accommodation options below.

 The tropical coastal city of Salvador offers a range of things to see and do.
 One of the most popular attractions is Elevator Lacerda, an iconic long-running elevator connecting the upper and lower parts of Salvador; offering scenic views of the city ocean.

 Nearby, you can also find Mercado Modela, the popular market featuring more than 250 shops showcasing arts and crafts, souvenirs, restaurants and more.

 You can also find the Historic Centre and the Igreja e Convento de Sao Francisco, a decorated 18th-century church with elaborate carvings and interiors.
 You can also find a number of popular beaches along the coast, including Praia de Itapuã, Farol da Barra, Stella Maris Beach and Porto da Barra Beach.

 Interested in other epic carnivals in Brazils?
-Why not check out world famous Rio Carnival and São Paulo Carnival.
+Why not check out the world-famous Rio Carnival and São Paulo Carnival.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Carnaval Salvador 2020 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Carnaval Salvador 2023 using the map below!